MicrosoftDocs/power-pages-docs/power-pages-docs/known-issues.md

 ```
 - You might not see login window when you use [pac auth](/power-platform/developer/cli/reference/auth) command to connect to your environment

 **Mitigation**: This known issue applies only to PAC CLI version 1.29.6.
 To resolve the issue, revert to the previous Power Apps CLI version 1.28.3.
-To uninstall the latest version 1.29.6, see [What is Microsoft Power Platform CLI](/power-platform/developer/cli/introduction#install-microsoft-power-platform) and install the previous version 1.28.3 from [here](https://www.nuget.org/packages/Microsoft.PowerApps.CLI/1.28.3).
+To uninstall the latest version 1.29.6, see [Uninstall Power Platform CLI for Windows](/power-platform/developer/cli/introduction#install-microsoft-power-platform#uninstall-power-platform-cli-for-windows) and install the previous version 1.28.3 from [here](https://www.nuget.org/packages/Microsoft.PowerApps.CLI/1.28.3).

 ## General issues